tomwrx/team_project_dl/README_Slack_Bot.md

 - Unblurred images are only ever seen by the sending user in their private DM with the bot.
 - Images are processed in memory — nothing is stored permanently on disk.
 - The bot only processes images sent in DMs — images uploaded directly to channels are ignored.
+- If ran on local company servers, images with user specified bounding boxes could be stored for further model training for specific company needs.